odinuv/web/en/apv/walkthrough/login/index.md

 {% endhighlight %}

 {: .note}
-The probability that concatenation of user's password and random string used as salt will yield results in vocabulary search is very small.
-Yet use of sha1() or md5() functions is strongly discoraged because powerful CPUs can generate millions of hashes per second and they are capable of breaking md5 or sha1 hashes within reasonable time.
-Function password_hash() is also quiet slow (by design -- this is one of few instances when we want our algorithms to be slow).
+The probability that concatenation of user's password and a random string used as a salt will yield results in vocabulary search is very small.
+Yet use of sha1() or md5() functions is strongly discouraged because powerful CPUs or GPUs can generate millions of hashes per second and they are capable of breaking md5 or sha1 hashes within reasonable time (days).
+Recommended function password_hash() is also quiet slow (by design -- this is one of few instances when we want our algorithms to be slow).

+{: .note}
+One of the reasons why any web application sends you a new password instead of yours when you forgot it is hashing.
+They do not store your password in plain text form.

 ### Task -- create a table to store user data in database
 Create a table with login or email column and a column to store password in hashed format.